 Salary: £56,560 to £60,714 plus an allowance of £1,639.
 You will receive £56,560 the band minimum.
 Progress to the band maximum of £60,714 will be via incremental progression

-Discover a fascinating role that’s essential to the success of the Met.
+If you also have an HND/HNC (minimum) in IT or Engineering, we can offer a fascinating role that’s essential to the success of the Met.
 As part of our team, you can expect a range of benefits plus excellent training and the chance to develop.

 This post requires access to the most sensitive intelligence material on a daily basis.
 Applicants must hold or be prepared to undergo National Security Vetting (NSV) Developed Vetting (DV) level before taking up the post.

 Additionally, this material is of particular sensitivity to the UK and its distribution must be restricted to UK nationals.
 In approved circumstances dual nationals (of which one element is British) may also be granted access.
 However, in the event that potential conflicts of interest cannot be managed the post holder will not be able to see the intelligence material and will not be able to perform their duties.
 For the purpose of safeguarding national security and in line with Cabinet Office Policy, supported by Section 82(2) to (4) of the Police Reform Act (2002), applicants who do not hold or acquire Security Check (enhanced) (SC(e)) OR Developed Vetting (DV) clearance and meet the nationality requirements cannot be offered the post.

 Please click on the below link to view an online candidate information pack that will you give you an insight into the Met, the competency framework we use which shapes our daily work behaviours, the application process and a host of other information, that will help inform and support your application: